Anthonyive/DSCI-550-Assignment-1/README.md

 ^ Badges will be available once the repo changes to public.

-This is the assignment 1 from DSCI 550 Spring 2021 at USC Viterbi School of Engineering.
-This repo is collaborated by a group of six.

-Team members: Zixi Jiang, Peizhen Li, Xiaoyu Wang, Xiuwen Zhang, Yuchen Zhang, Nat Zheng

 ### Prerequisite

 1. Python virtual environment has been set up using `pipenv`.
 You need `pipenv` installed ([learn more about installation and usage](https://pipenv-fork.readthedocs.io/en/latest/)).